rondevera/jslintmate/README.markdown

                     white:    false */
           /*global  window, jQuery, $, MyApp */

     This example is specifically for JSLint.
-To use it with JSHint, just change `/*jslint` to `/*jshint`.
+To use it with JSHint, change `/*jslint` to `/*jshint` and tweak options as needed.

-    The exact option names change occasionally.
+    The exact option names and values change occasionally.
 For the latest, check the [JSLint docs][jslint options] and the [JSHint docs][jshint options].

-* Specify a **YAML config file**:
+* Keep a **personal options file**:

+    You can use an options file to use your favorite JSLint/JSHint options across projects.
+By default, JSLintMate looks in your home directory for a `~/.jslintrc` or `~/.jshintrc` file.

+    Your options file(s) should be in YAML format.
+The simple YAML file used by [jslint\_on\_rails][jslint_on_rails config] is a good example, but check the latest [JSLint docs][jslint options] and [JSHint docs][jshint options] for the exact option names and values.

+    If you want to keep your options file somewhere else:

+    1. Within TextMate, select *Bundles > Bundle Editor >
+        Show Bundle Editor*.
+    2. Expand *JavaScript JSLintMate* and highlight *Options Files*.
+    3. Change the values for `TM_JSLINTMATE_JSLINT_OPTIONS_FILE` and `TM_JSLINTMATE_JSHINT_OPTIONS_FILE` to the file paths you prefer.

+* Keep an **options file in your project**:

-    A YAML file is great for sharing options with project collaborators&mdash;everyone uses the same options for all JS files, and different projects can have different options.
-The simple YAML config file used by [jslint\_on\_rails][jslint_on_rails config] is a good example.
+    You can also store your options file in your project.
+This is great for sharing options with collaborators&mdash;everyone uses the same options for all JS files, and different projects can have different options.

-    Setup:
+    To set this up:

-    1. Within TextMate, go to *Bundles > Bundle Editor > Edit Commands*.
+    1. Within TextMate, select *Bundles > Bundle Editor >
+        Show Bundle Editor*.
-    2. Expand *JavaScript JSLintMate* and highlight *Run JSLintMate*.
+    2. Expand *JavaScript JSLintMate* and highlight *Options Files*.
-    3. Add the config file path as `--linter-options-file`.
-For example (customize the file path as needed; no line breaks):

-              ruby "$TM_BUNDLE_SUPPORT/lib/jslintmate.rb" \
-                --linter-options-file="$TM_PROJECT_DIRECTORY/config/jslint.yml"

-    If the config file is missing from any of your projects, JSLintMate uses its built-in default options instead.
+    3. Change the value for `TM_JSLINTMATE_JSLINT_OPTIONS_FILE` to a path in your project, e.g., `$TM_PROJECT_DIRECTORY/config/jslint.yml`.
+Do the same for JSHint, making sure to use a separate options file.

-* Specify **global JSLint/JSHint options** for use across projects:
+* **Deprecated:** Specify global JSLint/JSHint options for use across
+  projects:

+    Here's the old way to maintain personal, cross-project options. **This feature will be removed in an upcoming version.
+Please use the "Options Files" preferences instead.** Bundle commands no longer need to be modified directly.

-    1. Within TextMate, go to *Bundles > Bundle Editor > Edit Commands*.
+    1. Within TextMate, select *Bundles > Bundle Editor > Edit Commands >
-    2. Expand *JavaScript JSLintMate* and highlight *Run JSLintMate*.
+        JavaScript JSLintMate > Run JSLintMate*.
-    3. Add your list of options as `--linter-options`.
+    2. Add your list of options as `--linter-options`.
 For example:

               ruby "$TM_BUNDLE_SUPPORT/lib/jslintmate.rb" \
                 --linter-options=browser:true,onevar:false

-You can specify `--linter-options` and `--linter-options-file` together.
-The order of precedence is:
+If you specify options in your JS files *and* in options files, they'll be merged at runtime:

 1. Highest precedence: Options in the JS file, e.g., `/*jslint browser: true */`
-2. YAML config file (via `--linter-options-file`)
+2. Options file
-3. Custom bundle options (via `--linter-options`)
-4. JSLintMate's default options
+3. JSLintMate's default options

-All default options are included, then merged with and overridden by higher precedence options.

-Note that you can have different options for JSLint and JSHint simply by modifying the "Run JSLintMate" and "Run JSLintMate with JSHint" commands separately.

 For more info, read about [JSLint's options][jslint options] and [JSHint's options][jshint options].